-An advocate of new music and a composer herself, Ariel performs with Boston Modern Orchestra Project and has written music for and collaborated with many ensembles and soloists.
-Recent highlights include two world premieres of Friedman’s work: "In Question" for 12-piece string orchestra, performed by Palaver Strings in March, 2017; and "Out of the Flowers" for string orchestra, performed by young artists of the Boston University Tanglewood Institute in July, 2017.
-"All Is Well" for solo piano was recently performed by piano phenom Miki Sawada.
+An advocate of new music and a composer herself, Ariel performs with Boston Modern Orchestra Project and has written music for and collaborated with many ensembles and soloists including Palaver Strings, Box Not Found, Sam Post, Miki Sawada, Cardamom Quartet, and the young artists of the Boston University Tanglewood Institute.

 In demand as an educator, Ariel has been on faculty at Point Counterpoint, teaches at Brookline Music School throughout the school year, coaches chamber music for the Northeast Massachusetts Youth Orchestras, and has her own private studio.
 She has taught at music camps and workshops from New England to New Zealand.

 Ariel received her Bachelors of Music from Northwestern University in 2008 and her Masters of Music from New England Conservatory in 2011.
 Her primary teachers have included Hans Jorgen Jensen, Hankus Netsky, Carla Kihlstedt, and Stratis Minakakis.